“Student is not a container you have to fill but a torch you have to light up”.

-I grew up, studied and worked in Moscow.
+I grew up, studied, and worked in Moscow.
 I graduated from a high school with an English-focus, where numerous subjects were taught in English.
-During my studies at university and the School of Cultural Policy, I took part in various projects on the topics of pedagogy, psychology, sociology and culturology.
-I worked with American students as a teacher and tutor in the International children center “Artek”.
+During my studies at university and the School of Cultural Policy, I took part in various projects on the topics of pedagogy, psychology, sociology, and culturology.
+I worked with American students as a teacher and tutor in the International children’s centre “Artek”.

 For some time I have lived in the United States and Canada.
 In 1995 my family and I moved to Australia.